roman-milk/roman-milk.github.io/foxy-gramma.md

+===

- ****** Foxy Grandma Ch.
-02 ****** byTheTalkMan© Danny had his head in his hands, completely baffled.
+Danny had his head in his hands, completely baffled.
 His grandmother was evil.
 And sick.
 He could never go along with her perverted incest fantasies.
 But he was so terrified of her at this moment.
 He had never been around a woman like her.
 He didn't know what she would do to him if he tried to resist.
 He decided he would just go along with her, and listen to her sick ideas as long as he could, before declining her offer.

  "Are you a virgin, Danny?"
 Janice asked.
 He looked at her and nodded.